idguy04/TweetStock/README.md

 - Google [(GOOG)](https://finance.yahoo.com/quote/GOOG/)
 <br><br>

-In order to achieve that, we developed an Web App that includes:
+In order to achieve that, we developed a Web Application that includes:

 ## Client Side
 #### Programming languages & Technologies used: